 PARM Process in Zambia was officially initiated in June 2016, and it is currently at the risk assessment phase with the recently finalised World Bank-led RAS report.
 PARM also collaborated with the Ministry of Agriculture to organise a capacity development CD1 workshop in June 2018.

 Parm Phases Status

-November 2017 - Risk Assessment Study (RAS) from the World Bank
+Risk Assessment Study (RAS)

 Capacity Development Seminar

 PARM organised a capacity development (CD1) training on the E-SAPP program in Zambia on the 28th of June 2018 in Lusaka, in collaboration with the Ministry of Agriculture (MoA).
 The workshop welcomed many partners from local and international development agencies, farmers groups and the private sector actors.
-It played a key role in presenting findings from the World Bank-led RAS for Zambia.
+It played a key role in presenting findings from the World Bank-led risk assessment for Zambia.
 It also increased local knowledge on the holistic approach to ARM and an overview to ARM tools.